antonfirsov/docs/2016/06-corertm/anouncing-net-core-rtm.md

 While benchmarks from TechEmpower are still pending, ASP.NET Core has proven over 8x faster than Node.js and almost 3x faster than Go [in our labs.](https://github.com/aspnet/benchmarks)

+Increased interest in .NET Core has also driven deeper engagement in the .NET Foundation, which now manages more than 60 projects.
+In April, Red Hat, Jet Brains and Unity were welcomed to the .NET Foundation Technical Steering Group.
+Today we are announcing a new member, Samsung.

+*".NET is a great technology that dramatically boosts developer productivity.
+Samsung has been contributing to .NET Core on GitHub – especially in the area of ARM support – and we are looking forward to contributing further to the .NET open source community.
+Samsung is glad to join the .NET Foundation's Technical Steering Group and help more developers enjoy the benefits of .NET."* Hong-Seok Kim, Vice President, Samsung Electronics

+See the [.NET Foundation blog](http://www.dotnetfoundation.org/blog) for more details.

 Using .NET Core 1.0
 ===================